SAP/fundamental-tools/doc/app.md

 # Building an app<!-- omit in toc -->

-Pattern based apps solve complex problems by re-usable patterns, rather than using complex frameworks.
+Conventions' based apps solve complex problems by re-usable patterns, rather than using complex frameworks.

-Without frameworks in between you and your application, what remains are re-usable code-patterns and basic programming skills of JavaScript or ABAP, you can start with.
+Without frameworks in between you and your application, what remains are re-usable solution-patterns and basic programming skills of JavaScript or ABAP, you can start with.

 - [Why Patterns?](#why-patterns)
 - [Technical Landscape](#technical-landscape)